A Comprehensive Guide to Divorce in Missouri

 13. The court may enter a judgment terminating child support pursuant to subdivisions (1) to (3) of subsection 12 of this section without necessity of a court appearance by either party.
 The clerk of the court shall mail a copy of a judgment terminating child support entered pursuant to subsection 12 of this section on both the obligor and obligee parents.
 The supreme court may promulgate uniform forms for sworn statements and affidavits to terminate orders of child support obligations for use pursuant to subsection 12 of this section and subsection 4 of section 452.370.

 Father’s Rights and Divorce in Missouri

 While mothers are traditionally viewed as the caregivers, Missouri judges aren’t to give preference to one parent over the other.
 Therefore, a mother’s rights are the same as a father’s rights.
-Fathers may petition the court for custody and child support just as a mother can.
+Fathers may petition the court for support and custody of their children just as a mother can.